-The objectives of the Company are to (i) increase and improve current mineral resources at the Goliath Gold Project and concurrently investigate the sensitivities to develop these resources toward feasibility; (ii) enhance its geological knowledge of the Lara Polymetallic Project and develop targets on the property for future drilling programs; and (iii) aggressively target, review and, if desirable, acquire and develop advanced gold assets in northwestern Ontario and in the Americas in order to augment and strengthen its current mineral property portfolio and to achieve mid-tier gold producer status in the near future.
+The objectives of the Company are to (i) increase and improve current mineral resources at the Goliath Gold Project and concurrently investigate the sensitivities to develop these resources toward feasibility; (ii) enhance its geological knowledge of the Lara Polymetallic Project and develop targets on the property for future drilling programs; and (iii) aggressively target, review and, if desirable, acquire and develop advanced gold assets in northwestern Ontario in order to augment and strengthen its current mineral property portfolio.

-The Company believes that the Goliath Gold Project and Lara Polymetallic Project each have excellent potential.
-Accordingly, the Company intends to continue to seek, evaluate and, if desirable, complete potential acquisitions with a view to enhancing the Company's value.
+The Company believes that the Goliath Gold Project and Lara Polymetallic Project each have excellent potential and will continue to focus on advancing these assets.
+The Company also intends to continue to seek, evaluate and, if desirable, complete potential acquisitions with a view to enhancing the Company's value.

 In conducting its search for additional mineral properties, the Company may consider acquiring properties that it considers prospective based on criteria such as the exploration history or location of the properties, or a combination of these and other factors.
-Risk factors to be considered in connection with the Company's search for and acquisition of additional mineral properties include the significant expenses required to locate and establish mineral reserves; the fact that expenditures made by the Company may not result in discoveries of commercial quantities of minerals; environmental issues; land title; competition; and, the potential failure of the Company to generate adequate funding for any such acquisitions.
-See "Risk Factors".